atk4/audit/docs/custom.md

 During the save, however, we can use this to change values.
 Another important point is that when `audit_log` is initially being set-up it was already saved, so that model will have a real `id` set.
 If no additional changes are done to the `$m` model or it's `audit_log` model, then there won't be any need to perform secondary save.

+(note: value of `descr` is computed later, but if you set your own value there, then the model will keep it instead)

 ## Setting action before action starts

 The method described above will only work during the modifications hook of the model.
 What about situations when you want to perform custom action from outside the model?
 In this case you should set a property for controller: